Board of Governors

 District 9

-Current Partner at DeVaughn James Injury Lawyers.
-Graduate of the University of Kansas School of Law (Class of 2013).
-Experienced in strategic planning, senior leadership, building company culture, personal injury, insurance claims, pre-litigation, litigation, case management, and supervising.
-I am proud to excel in building relationships with people and motivating teams to achieve success.
+Andew Geren is a current partner at DeVaughn James Injury Lawyers.
+He is a graduate of the University of Kansas School of Law (Class of 2013).
+He is experienced in strategic planning, senior leadership, building company culture, personal injury, insurance claims, pre-litigation, litigation, case management and supervising.
+Geren is proud to excel in building relationships with people and motivating teams to achieve success.

 Schalie A. Johnson, L’06 (2026)